 Reasons to avoid

 It comes to something when one of the very best home pizza ovens turns out to be electric and for indoor use (or outdoors on a sunny day).
 But stay with me.
-I’ve been using this amazing piece of tech for the past two years and not once have I had a disaster – every pizza I’ve thrown into its maw has come out with miraculous results and I haven’t burned my hand once.
+I’ve been using this amazing piece of tech for the past three years and not once have I had a disaster – every pizza I’ve thrown into its maw has come out with miraculous results and I haven’t burned my hand once.
 Admittedly I have been using some top-quality pre-made dough balls – which you can read about in our How To Cook Pizza At Home guide – but most of my successes have been down to this machine.

 The Sage Pizzaiolo runs on electricity instead of charcoal, wood, pellets or gas.
 Now I’m the first to admit that the most authentic pizzas are arguably baked in a wood-fired oven but I’m also the first to admit that in a blind test I might not be able to tell the difference.
 All I know is that the Sage Pizzaiolo delivers the goods every time, and with an evenly browned light-as-a-feather crust replete with obligatory leopard spots and perfectly cooked ingredients to boot.